 Elon, North Carolina

 Today, we are going to a case study of two people, two completely different people.
 They were polar opposites.
 One was a good guy, and one was a bad guy.
+One man looked good before God.
+The other man just looked good before men.
 One of these men went to Heaven and one went to Hell.
-Which one are we?

-The repentant sinner went to heaven.
-The religious person went to hell.
+The shock here is that the repentant sinner went to heaven, while the religious person went to hell.
 The preacher went to hell.
 The one who went to Hell looked pretty good and the one who went to heaven looked pretty bad.

 The Pharisee had a good reputation.
 He was religious.
 He was moral.
 He followed all of the rules.